dominiccoey/essays/jaggedness/index.md

 - **Sometimes best-case performance matters more, sometimes worst-case.**
   - Best-case performance matters more if one success is enough.
 This is true if AI is scaffolded to focus on a single high-value task where one success means the whole project succeeds.
     - Example: Scientific work with cheap verification.
 A single correct proof or new drug/material with the desired properties resolves the posed research problem.
   - Worst-case performance matters more if one failure can be catastrophic.
-This is true if AI is operating over a wide domain where one failure can cause irreversible harm.
+This is true if AI is operating over a wide domain and a mistake can cause irreversible harm.
     - Example: Chatbot safety.
 A single case of AI-induced psychosis can have terrible consequences.
   - In some cases outcomes depend on performance across all tasks.
 Minimizing accidents from self-driving benefits from both raising the ceiling (superhuman signal processing) and the floor (avoiding mistakes humans would never make).
 - **High jaggedness makes worst-case evaluation misleading.** With high jaggedness, when worst-case performance matches humans, average and best-case performance will be much beyond human-level.
 An emphasis on worst-case performance is justified as conservative or cautious in some settings, e.g. minimax statistical decision theory.
 Here it is a lagging indicator, closer to the opposite of caution.